hackerb9/utf8strings/README.md

 # Implementation Notes

-A. INVALID UTF-8 SEQUENCES, such as below, are correctly discarded:
+## A. INVALID UTF-8 SEQUENCES, such as below, are correctly discarded:
    1. Bytes that don't begin with UTF's magic (10*, 110*, 1110*, or 11110*).
    2. A byte with the correct magic bits, but all 0s for data.
 (E.g., 11110000).
    3. Incorrect usage of continuation bytes (10*)
-      a.
-After 110*, there must be 1 continuation byte.
+      1. After 110*, there must be one continuation byte.
-      b.
-After 1110*, there must be 2 continuation bytes.
+      2. After 1110*, there must be two continuation bytes.
-      c.
-After 11110*, there must be 3 continuation bytes.
+      3. After 11110*, there must be three continuation bytes.
-      d.
-Continuation bytes (10*) not preceeded by one of the above are invalid.
+      4. Continuation bytes (10*) not preceeded by one of the above are invalid.
    4. Bytes C0 and C1.
 (They would encode ASCII as two bytes).
    5. U+D800 to U+DFFF are reserved for UTF-16's surrogate halves.
    6. Leading byte of F4 and codepoint is beyond Unicode's limit. (>0x10FFFF)